 The Saxons built a huge Abbey in the 800s which was the site for the Coronation of the first King of all England, Edgar, in 973.
-The Abbey was re-built in the 1400s and still shows the scars of the English civil war in the 1640s.
+The Abbey was re-built in the 1400s and still shows the scars (from musket ball target practice) of the English civil war in the 1640s.

 Bath became popular again in the 1700s due to its "restorative waters", resulting in a massive building programme.
 All buildings were constructed in a similar style, in a similar stone, resulting in its beautiful architecture.
 The Royal Crescent, Pump Rooms, Theatre Royal and Assembley Rooms are particularly recommended.